Sociology, Anthropology and Criminal Justice Department

 The Sociology, Anthropology and Criminal Justice Department is excited to announce a new minor available for students of any major!
 The new social work minor is an excellent option for students seeking to understand the well-being of our human society.
-With the option between Race, Class, Gender and Society or Working with Individual and Family, students can design this major to meet their academic and career goals.
-Please see the social work minor on the Programs page for more details.
+With the option between Race, Class, Gender and Society or working with individual and family, students can design this major to meet their academic and career goals.

 Programs of Study